 - a New Zealand citizen (by birth or naturalisation ceremony); and - enrolled as a Parliamentary elector (anywhere in New Zealand) on either the general or Māori electoral roll, irrespective of the ward being nominated for; and - nominated by two electors whose names appear on the electoral roll within the respective area that a candidate is standing for.

 Who can vote?

-Those eligible to vote are all resident electors and non-resident ratepayer electors whose names appear on the electoral roll when it closes on Friday 12 August 2022.
+Those eligible to vote are all resident electors and non-resident ratepayer electors whose names appear on the electoral roll.